SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 1. Keyboard commands

-   As you have seen in the chapter about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration), every action or command in Simulator Controller can be activated and controller from hardware controller like Button Boxes or Stream Decks, but you can also define keyboard shortcuts, called Hotkeys, to achieve the same effect.
+   As you have seen in the chapter about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration), every action or command in Simulator Controller can be activated from any hardware controller like Button Boxes, Stream Decks or your steering wheel, but you can also define keyboard shortcuts, called Hotkeys, to achieve the same effect.
 These keyboard shortcuts can be triggered not only from the keyboard, but also from other applications, as long as they are able to send events to other applications.

 2. Command scripts